 Verify Connectivity

-To verify the connectivity status of the appliance, navigate to Configuration > Network Configuration Home, and check the Cloud Connectivity column corresponding to your site.
+To verify the connectivity status of the appliance, navigate to Configuration > Network Configuration + Network Configuration

 You can publish the desired software to upgrade the appliances under Infrastructure > Orchestrator Administration > Software Images > Appliance.
 For more information, see Publish software.